KØXB - Rick at

 wilderness of northern

 My current setup includes a Ten-Tec Orion II Transceiver and Alpha 87A and Elecraft KPA500 amplifiers.
 I also have one of Icom’s new IC-7000 HF/VHF/UHF transceivers along with a High Sierra Sidekick motorized vertical antenna for portable use.
 An oldie but goodie, a Ten-Tec Omni D, Series C sits next to my Orion II as a back-up rig.
 It just keeps on working even though I bought it new in 1982.
+I am in the process of installing a new Elecraft K3 transceiver and a P3 panadapter, which I recently built.
+Once that is done, I will probably retire the Omni D.

 A 3-element SteppIR Yagi on top of a 60 foot Universal tower is my primary HF antenna covering 10 through 40 meters, and I have a sloper for 80 and an inverted-L for 160.